Are you concerned about premature ageing?

-Ascorbic Acid and Ascorbyl Phosphates are useful and have similar results, but have a very different client profile.
-People with sensitive skin cannot use Ascorbic Acid, so we recommend to clients with susceptible skin, to use a Magnesium Ascorbyl Phosphate product or Tetrahexyldecyl Ascorbate, as discussed below.
+Ascorbic Acid and ascorbic phosphates are helpful and have similar results but have a very different client profile.
+People with sensitive skin cannot use Ascorbic Acid, so we recommend that clients with susceptible skin use a Magnesium Ascorbyl Phosphate product or Tetrahexyldecyl Ascorbate, as discussed below.

-The fatty acid component that makes it oil-soluble penetrates deep into the horny layers to enter the cell wall with ease.
-Here, it helps with effective control of melanin formation, greater collagen deposition, and more efficient antioxidant protection.
+The fatty acid component that makes it oil-soluble penetrates deep into the horny layers to enter the cell wall quickly.
+Here, it helps with adequate control of melanin formation, more collagen deposition, and more efficient antioxidant protection.

-Combined with a wide antioxidant brigade and effective UVA protection, pigmentation marks can be treated very effectively.
-At high doses, it can also be used on sensitive skin to treat acne.
+With a vast antioxidant brigade and adequate UVA protection, pigmentation marks can be treated effectively.
+It can also be used on sensitive skin to treat acne at high doses.

-There are other oil-soluble forms of Vitamin C, such as Ascorbyl Palmitate and Ascorbyl Dipalmitate.
-Unfortunately, it isn’t easy to incorporate these into formulations in high doses without using alcohol.
-The fact remains that not nearly as much Vitamin C is achieved inside the cell as with Ascorbyl Tetraisopalmitate.
+Other oil-soluble forms of Vitamin C are Ascorbyl Palmitate and Ascorbyl Dipalmitate.
+Unfortunately, it isn’t easy to incorporate these into formulations in high doses without alcohol.
+Not nearly as much Vitamin C is achieved inside the cell as with Ascorbyl Tetraisopalmitate.

-- C+ Ascorbic Acid complex is partnered with Ferulic Acid to create an anti-oxidising powerhouse.
-Vitamin C helps the Ferulic Acid to regenerate and keep this anti-oxidising power going for quite some time.
+- C+ Ascorbic Acid complex is our Vitamin C serum and contains Ferulic Acid to create an anti-oxidising powerhouse.
+Vitamin C helps the Ferulic Acid to regenerate and keeps this anti-oxidising power going for quite some time.
 We also add Vitamin E to increase this antioxidant awesomeness further – this combination has been shown to quench free radicals on our skin.

-- Halo (coming soon) is our speciality organic oil that contains Tetrahexyldecyl Ascorbate.
-It is a stabilised, water-free serum in which the acid crystals have been finely micronized and protected within an oil ‘envelope’ to protect it from oxidation.
+- Halo (coming soon) is our speciality organic oil that contains a Vitamin C liposomal ingredient, Tetrahexyldecyl Ascorbate.
+It is a stabilised, water-free serum in which the acid crystals have been finely micronised and protected within an oil ‘envelope’ to protect it from oxidation.

-So, how much Ascorbic Acid should a product contain?
-The maximum skin absorption occurs at 20% – the best insight into the origins of this 20% skin absorption is this study.
+How much Ascorbic Acid should a product contain?
+The maximum skin absorption occurs at 20% – the best insight into the origins of this 20% skin absorption is from this study.

 After applying a Vitamin C product, you should wait a while before applying any other products.
-That’s because other ingredients can potentially trigger oxidation; if they’re applied on top of the Ascorbic Acid before it can be absorbed into the skin, it could become inactive.
+Other ingredients can potentially trigger oxidation; if they’re used on top of the Ascorbic Acid before it can be absorbed into the skin, it could become inactive.

 There is so much skin science available, and we appreciate it is a lot to take in, so let us sum all of this up for you.

-Although Vitamin C sounds simple, there are actually several different kinds of Vitamin C to be aware of.
-Ascorbic Acid is the most common in skincare; it absorbs the quickest, has the highest potency, and has much research behind it.
+Although Vitamin C sounds simple, there are several different kinds of Vitamin C to be aware of.
+Ascorbic Acid is the most common in skincare; it absorbs the quickest, has the highest potency, and has much research.

 Magnesium Ascorbyl Phosphate is a water-soluble form that can be effective in lower concentrations, and then there are the oil-soluble forms, with Tetrahexyldecyl Ascorbate being the most effective.

-Finally, we recommend always checking the quality of your Vitamin C formula – especially if it is a serum – because it is a water-soluble powder that can oxidise really quite easily in water-based formulas.
-This converts it into Dehydroascorbic Acid, the oxidised version, which you’ll notice has an orange or brown tinge.
+Finally, we recommend checking the quality of your Vitamin C formula – especially if it is a serum – because it is a water-soluble powder that can oxidise quite quickly in water-based recipes.
+It converts it into Dehydroascorbic Acid, the oxidised version with an orange or brown tinge.